-I received my undergraduate degree (with honors) in Economics from Delhi University, my masters in Social Work from the Tata Institute of Social Sciences, Mumbai, and my PhD in Social Work with a Graduate Certificate in New Institutional Social Sciences from Washington University in St. Louis.
+I am an assistant professor at the School of Global Inclusion and Social Development at University of Massachusetts Boston.
+I received my undergraduate degree (with honors) in Economics from Delhi University, my masters in Social Work from Tata Institute of Social Sciences, Mumbai, and my PhD in Social Work with a Graduate Certificate in New Institutional Social Sciences from Washington University in St. Louis.